deySuparna09/Bookshelf/Bookshelf/Frontend/README.md

 ## 📝 Overview

-Bookshelf is a full-stack web application that brings book enthusiasts together, offering a unique platform to organize, explore, and share their love for reading.
+Bookshelf is a full-stack web application that brings book enthusiasts together, offering a unique platform to organize, explore for reading.
 Whether you’re a casual reader or a passionate bibliophile, Bookshelf makes managing your reading life effortless and engaging.

-At its core, Bookshelf is a mini social network dedicated to book lovers and enables a place for readers to curate their favourite book titles, add ratings, reviews, and comments on reviews by friends.
+At its core, Bookshelf is a mini social network dedicated to book lovers and enables a place for readers to curate their favourite book titles, add ratings, reviews.

 ## ✨ Features